What We Do

 Our oceans have an amazing diversity and abundance of life.
 They also play a huge role in sustaining human populations.
 Seabirds are one of the most threatened group of birds in the world, with 15 out of 22 species of albatross threatened with extinction.
 They are also an important indicator of ocean health, and it’s our mission to conserve them.

-The Albatross Task Force and the Coastal Seabirds are key stakeholders in government fora to ensure that information is translated into on the ground change, creating a crucial bridge between research and policy.
 We are also an active member of the Responsible Fisheries Alliance which drives responsible fishing practices in southern African to ensure healthy marine ecosystems underpin a robust seafood industry.